 Another hiker I met used the Sawyer inline filter attached to a hydration reservoir.
+(Sawyer doesn’t make this anymore — it seems to have been replaced by the Sawyer Mini).
 He found that it was mighty convenient and time-saving to be able to quickly fill up with a full three liters of “dirty water” at a stream and immediately keep walking and drinking with almost no downtime.

 One of the biggest arguments against pumps (besides that virus vulnerability issue) I hear is that pumps are mechanical and can break.
 Mine didn’t, but, again, I didn’t use often enough to stress it out.

 But despite the downsides, the pump did give me a level of security, and unless I’m really weighted down, I’ll probably be bringing it on future hikes.
 Clean, drinkable water is one of those things it’s nice to have a back-up for.

 With all this about purification and treatment, it’s worth mentioning that there is a school of thought that says you don’t need to treat your water in the Sierras.
 I met many hikers, mostly doing the PCT, who opted to drink right out of the stream.
 They typically carried one small (500ml or so) bottle and would fill it at a water source, drink until no longer thirsty, fill the bottle again, and keep walking down the trail.
 More than once I met hikers who didn’t have any water and were wondering where the next stream was so they could fill up.

 I don’t recommend this.
 During my hike, I encountered one hiker who was suffering from viral symptoms.
 She didn’t treat her water.